Tuition and Fees

 The Cost of Attendance (COA) is the estimated total amount it will cost a student to attend JWU each year.
 The COA includes tuition and fees; a housing and food allowance for off-campus students; allowances for books and supplies, transportation, personal expenses and federal loan fees.
 If applicable, the COA may also include on-campus housing, dependent care, disability expenses, cost of a personal computer, or fees for an applicable eligible study-abroad program.

-The following reservation fees are required upon acceptance to the university:
+The following deposits are required upon acceptance to the university:

 • $100 Domestic graduate